cosmiszna/Interactive-mechanics-Development-/README.md

 # Interactive-mechanics-Development-
-This repository features technical documentation and showcase of development of interactions and gameplay mechanics for spatial immersive cubic space.
+This repository features technical dev showcase of interactions and gameplay mechanics for spatial immersive cubic space.
 Set of games developed with Unreal Engine and Touch Designer.

-> This repository documents the interactive mechanics and technical design behind the project.
+> This repository documents the interactive mechanics and technical design.
-> The **primary goal** of this repo is to showcase the technical and interactive mechanics, not to publish full source code.
+> The **primary goal** of this repo is to showcase the technical and interactive mechanics, featurimg the role of developer.

 ## Demo (Short)